tizenorg/toolchains.python/Doc/library/io.rst

    .. method:: readinto(b)

-      Read up to len(b) bytes into bytearray *b* and return the number ofbytes read.
+      Read up to len(b) bytes into bytearray *b* and return the number of bytes read.
 If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

    .. method:: write(b)